What if you don't need to leave your everyday life behind to go deeper?

 Be galvanised by universal, timeless truths.

-Trying to make a change in your life without allies can be hard going.
 Fortunately, the oldest stories are the truest.
 Like mineral water through mountain rock, they are passed from generation to generation, all superfluous details filtered away so, by the time they reach us, they are with rich with life-affirming universal truths.
 Grief.
 Love.
 Sabotage.
 Anger.
-Guided by images from one of the greatest mythologists of our times (Dr Martin Shaw), and my own experience, you will walk away each week with another timeless story to ‘drink deeply from’ in times of need.
+Working with old stories, guided by images from one of the greatest mythologists of our times (Dr Martin Shaw), and my own experience, you will walk away each week with another mythic wellspring to ‘drink deeply from’ in times of need.

 Who's behind this, and why it works